-(3) Most importantly, your training goals will ultimately influence the strategy of your peri workout meals:
+Most importantly, your training goals will ultimately influence the strategy of your peri-workout meals:

-In addition to timing carbs, it can be advantageous to time meal size – getting more food in the hours post-workout when your body needs it rather than other times of the day.
-That said, workout time changes physiology and regardless of the time you workout, make sure you DO eat post-workout, even if you train late in the day / evening despite some of the approaches suggesting “don’t eat carbs (or food) at night”.
+In addition to timing carbs, it can be advantageous to time meal size to get more food in the hours post-workout when your body needs it rather than other times of the day.
+That said, workout time changes physiology and regardless of the time you work out, make sure you do eat post-workout, even if you train later in the day or in the evening despite some of the approaches suggesting “don’t eat carbs (or food) at night.”

-If you want to take it a bit further than your peri workout meals, timing amino acids like BCAAs, glutamine, creatine, beta alanine, etc. during a workout is thought to aid with recovery.
-Girls Gone Strong likes Biotrust Nutrition products as they are formulated with no artificial ingredients.
+If you want to take it a bit further than your peri-workout meals, timing amino acids like BCAAs, glutamine, creatine, or beta alanine, during a workout is thought to aid with recovery.

-An example of a typical meal plan I would follow from Carter (on a Resistance Training day) looked similar to the following:
+A typical meal plan I would follow from Carter (on a Resistance Training day) might look similar to this:

-- 2-3 Small Meals: Protein + veg + fat meals, spaced evenly
+- 2-3 Small Meals: all meals consist of Protein + vegetables + fat; spaced evenly

-- Train: workout drink of aminos timed around and during my training
+- Train: workout drink consisting of amino acids, timed around and during my training

-- 1 big meal of protein + veg + starchy and/or sugary carbs (within an hour post training)
+- 1 big meal consisting of protein + vegetables + starchy and/or sugary carbs (within an hour post-training)

-- 1 moderate meal of protein + veg + starchy carbs (within 3-4 hours post training)
+- 1 moderate meal consisting of protein + vegetables + starchy carbs (within 3-4 hours post-training)

-- 1 small-moderate meal of protein + veg + maybe a fat
+- 1 small/moderate sized meal consisting of protein + vegetables + maybe a fat

-Again, one might manipulate the above plan for different needs.
+You could manipulate the above plan for different needs.
 For example, with performance, start by adding a carb to your pre-workout meal as well.
-If aggressive fat loss is the aim, first drop out the carb from the second post workout meal.
-Follow by dropping out the carb source from the immediate post workout meal and so on.
+If aggressive fat loss is the aim, first drop out the carb from the second post-workout meal.
+Follow by dropping out the carb source from the immediate post workout meal, and so on.